dingZvel/tp/docs/UserGuide.md

    * `exit` : Exits the app.

    * `find friends` : Finds all contacts that has the word `friends` in either of their names, tags, or product preferences.

+   * `filter priority/2` : Filters all clients that has the PREMIUM priority level

    * `rank name` : Ranks the contacts based on the clients' names.